 The Conference Board Help Wanted OnLine® Data Series (HWOL) measures the number of new, first-time online jobs and jobs reposted from the previous month for over 16,000 Internet job boards, corporate boards and smaller job sites that serve niche markets and smaller geographic areas.

-In November, 2014 the regular unemployment number remained at 5.8%, but the broader U-6 measure was 11.4%, almost twice as high as the regular unemployment figure.
+In November, 2016 the regular unemployment number dropped three tenths to 4.6%, and the broader U-6 measure fell to 9.3%, over twice as high as the regular unemployment figure.

 November 2012 14.4%

 November 2009 17.2%